Colin White (ice hockey, born 1997)

-Colin Andrew White (born January 30, 1997) is an American professional ice hockey center for the San Jose Barracuda of the American Hockey League (AHL) while under contract to the San Jose Sharks of the National Hockey League (NHL).
+Colin Andrew White (born January 30, 1997) is an American professional ice hockey player who is a center for the New Jersey Devils of the National Hockey League (NHL).
 He was selected in the first round, 21st overall, by the Ottawa Senators in the 2015 NHL entry draft.
-White has also previously played for the Florida Panthers, Pittsburgh Penguins, and Montreal Canadiens.
+White has also previously played for the Florida Panthers, Pittsburgh Penguins, Montreal Canadiens, and San Jose Sharks.

 Early life

 White was born on January 30, 1997, in Hanover, Massachusetts to parents Mark and Christine.
 His father played collegiate football and track and field at Georgia Tech while his mother played tennis at Florida State University.
 He began ice skating after his sister had her eighth birthday party at an ice rink.
 Growing up, he rooted for the Pittsburgh Penguins and his favorite player was Mario Lemieux.

 Playing career

 White played high school ice hockey at Noble and Greenough School before joining the USA Hockey National Team Development Program (U.S. NTDP).
 As a member of the U.S. NTDP, he played the 2013–14 and 2014–15 seasons in the United States Hockey League (USHL).
 White's play was rewarded when he was invited to skate in the 2014 CCM/USA Hockey All-American Prospects Game.
 In his final season with the U.S. NTDP, White recorded 17 points in 20 games.

 White played college ice hockey at Boston College from 2015 to 2017.
 He scored his first collegiate hat-trick on January 8, 2016, against Providence College.
 In 2015–16, White was named to the Hockey East All-Rookie Team.